UCLHp/how-to/github-tips.md

 Guide to get Git working with Atom (from Callum) https://www.hongkiat.com/blog/manage-git-github-atom/

-The master guide - needs additional help thoug https://flight-manual.atom.io/using-atom/sections/github-package/
+The master guide - needs additional help though https://flight-manual.atom.io/using-atom/sections/github-package/

 If there are issues with the proxy, open Git Bash and type: git config --global http.proxy http://<username>:<password>@<proxy-server-url>:<port>
 https://www.freecodecamp.org/forum/t/git-behind-a-proxy-server/13187

-When starting out a new repo, must make the first commit as a detached commit Once this has been created you can then push that to the repo This will create the first branch - before that there isn't anything
+.

+If there is something that you'd like to see in this how-to, then raise and issue against the repository(use the `Issue` button above to submit a request.)

 .